open-ephys/onix-docs/source/Software Guide/index.rst

 ___________________________________

-- The :ref:`bonsai_onixref` pages provide information about the original Bonsai library, which has been superseded by :ref:`openephys_onix1ref`
+- The :ref:`bonsai_onixref` pages provide information about the original Bonsai package, which has been superseded by :ref:`openephys_onix1ref`